 Deterioration has been discovered in the direct-buried steam and condensate return lines running between buildings, requiring some repair and replacement that is outside the scope of this document.
-This issue has prompted investigation into a potential switch to hot water heat systems in each building.

 While the 0-1 Year Facilities Condition Index (FCI) less than one percent considered excellent, increases in this number can be expected as items on the 5-year repair/replacement horizon move forward into the 0-1 year, or "immediate" category.
 Some issues that are likely to increase the FCI include general aging of facilities, doors and hardware nearing end-of-life and roofs nearing the end of their typical life span.